Jaybirdiix/Swift-Calisthenics-App/README.md

 # Calisthenics Workout Generator (iOS)

-A Swift/SwiftUI app that tracks your calisthenics progress and auto‑generates smart workouts tailored to your skills, equipment, and goals.
-Built with an emphasis on **progressive overload**, **skill trees**, and **clean, extensible architecture**.
+A Swift/SwiftUI app that tracks your calisthenics progress over time and auto‑generates workouts tailored to the equipment you have available to you, your current abilities and your goals.

 ---